nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * For flags that can take multiple values (eg. -subject, -tag), separate the values with commas
 * When editing subjects, tags and remarks, the existing subjects/tags/remarks of the student will be removed i.e. adding of subjects/tags/remarks is not cumulative.
+* Subjects can only be MATHEMATICS, PHYSICS, BIOLOGY, CHEMISTRY or ENGLISH.

 Examples:
 *  `editPerson 1 -phone 91234567 -email johndoe@example.com` <br> Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.